Giveth/giveth-wiki/wiki/glossary.md

 This page explains some of the terms commonly used within the Giveth system.

 ## <a name="glossary-campaign"></a>Campaign
 A Campaign is a minimal entity that allows [Fundraisers](#glossary-fundraiser) to collect [donations](#glossary-donation) for a project.
-The donated money can be withdrawn from the Giveth system through [milestones](#glossary-milestone).
+The donated money can be withdrawn from the Giveth system through [Milestones](#glossary-milestone).
 The funds donated directly to a Campaign are locked in the Campaign and the [Giver](#glossary-giver) can no longer withdraw them.

 ## <a name="glossary-campaign-reviewer"></a>Campaign Reviewer
-The function of a Campaign Reviewer is a safety feature to protect [Givers](#glossary-giver) from fraudulent [Campaigns](#glossary-campaign).
-The Campaign Reviewer can reject completion of any milestone and, if it comes to the worse, can cancel a whole campaign.
+The function of a Campaign Reviewer has been integrated as a safety feature to protect [Givers](#glossary-giver) from fraudulent [Campaigns](#glossary-campaign).
+The Campaign Reviewer can reject completion of any [Milestone](#glossary-milestone) and, if it comes to the worse, can cancel a whole Campaign.
 For the MVP the list of Campaign Reviewers is limited to Giveth trusted addresses.

-## <a name="glossary-Dapp"></a>Decentralised Application (DApp)
+## <a name="glossary-Dapp"></a>DApp
-A DApp is a Decentralized Application and refers here to the Giveth platform, currently available in alpha state at [mvp.giveth.io](https://mvp.giveth.io).
-It is called decentralised because you can host your own instance and in the future it will be possible to just open the compressed html file from decentralised storage like [Swarm](http://swarm-gateways.net).
+A DApp is in the context of Giveth the 'Donation Application', which is the Giveth platform, currently available in Alpha state at [mvp.giveth.io](https://mvp.giveth.io).
+It of course also refers to a 'Decentralized Application': the Giveth DApp is decentralised as you can host your own instance, in the future it will be possible to just open the compressed html file from decentralised storage like [Swarm](http://swarm-gateways.net).

 ## <a name="glossary-DAC"></a>Decentralised Altruistic Community (DAC)
 A DAC (pronounced D-A-C) is a minimal entity within the Giveth system allowing users to create a community around a Cause.
 A DAC is created by a single [Delegate](#glossary-delegate) who has the power of [delegating](#glossary-delegation) the DAC's funds to any [Campaign](#glossary-campaign) they find best fullfils the DAC's goals.
 The money donated to a DAC can be re-called by the [Giver](#glossary-giver) at any time.